maedora/random_projects/README.md

-# watermarkeruuuu
+# watermarkeruuuu and other useful codes

-watermarks all shit you want to watermark
+1. watermark.ipynb = watermarks all shit you want to watermark